godie/JAJAT/README.md

 - Secure Cookie Storage: Google OAuth tokens are stored in secure, HTTP-only cookies managed by PHP backend.
 - OAuth 2.0 Flow: Full OAuth 2.0 implementation with access token management.
 - Backend Integration: PHP endpoints for secure cookie handling (set and read).
+- Google Sheets API Scope: OAuth includes Google Sheets API scope for spreadsheet synchronization.

+## Google Sheets Integration

+The application includes full Google Sheets integration for syncing job application data:

+### Features
+- **One-Way Sync**: Sync all job applications from the app to Google Sheets
+- **Automatic Spreadsheet Creation**: Create a new Google Sheet with predefined structure
+- **Sync Status Tracking**: Real-time sync status with last sync time and error handling
+- **Secure API Proxy**: PHP backend proxy ensures secure API calls using HTTP-only cookies
+- **Timeline Events Export**: Complete interview timeline events are formatted and exported to Sheets

+### How to Use
+1. **Login with Google**: Ensure you're logged in with Google (includes Sheets API scope)
+2. **Create Spreadsheet**: Click "Create Sheet" to create a new Google Sheet
+3. **Sync Data**: Click "Sync Now" to sync all your job applications to the spreadsheet
+4. **Open Spreadsheet**: Click "Open Spreadsheet →" to view your data in Google Sheets

+### Spreadsheet Structure
+The created spreadsheet includes the following columns:
+- ID, Position, Company, Salary, Status
+- Application Date, Interview Date, Platform
+- Contact Name, Follow-up Date, Link, Notes
+- Timeline Events (formatted with all interview stages, dates, statuses, and notes)

 # Backend API Endpoints
 The project includes PHP endpoints for secure cookie management.
 These endpoints must be deployed to a PHP server with HTTPS enabled.